pinkymaxou/raphmaster-2006/build-instructions/0-Software-Overview.md

 See reference: [volumic-mass-data](design-data/volumic-mass-data.md)

-## Bottle inventory and slots
+## Bottle inventory and stations

-There will be at least 14 available slots, we need to be able to assign bottle in each slots.
+There will be at least 14 available stations, we need to be able to assign bottle in each stations.
-Each slots shall be configurable:
+Each stations shall be configurable:

-- Assign a bottle to a slot
+- Assign a bottle to a station
 - Ingredients, matched to existing values (example: Tequila)
     - Volumic mass is matched to ingredient
 - Quantity in ml